HDIRS' Privacy Notice

 - Safeguarding your PHI in the DIR.

-We have an enterprise-wide privacy program to support our compliance with the requirements of PHIPA and its regulations as well as our agreements with the hospitals and independent health facilities.
+As a service provider, HDIRS has an enterprise-wide privacy program to support our compliance with the requirements of PHIPA and its regulations as well as our agreements with the member and client sites.
 We follow recognized standards in privacy and information management to safeguard your PHI more broadly.
 Below is a summary of our privacy program and practices for PHI.

 Accountability for Privacy